virtualsquare/vdeplug_vdesl/README.md

 $ sudo vde_plug tap://vdesl vdesl:///dev/ttyAMA0[speed=2000000]
 ```

-`vdesl` supports the followin baud rates:
+`vdesl` supports the following baud rates:
 9600, 19200, 38400, 57600, 115200, 230400, 460800, 500000, 576000, 921600, 1000000, 1152000, 1500000, 2000000, 2500000, 3000000, 3500000, 4000000.

 High baud rates may not be supported by the uart hardware or could provide an unreliable service due to communication errors.
-In order to achieve high speeds the cables should be short and properly shielded from electro-magnetic noise.
+In order to achieve high speeds the cables should be short and properly shielded against electro-magnetic noise.